-Ms Y, a 78 year old who lives in shelter home is very reluctant to go to home care as she thinks the home care is only for the people who have been abandoned by their families.
+Ms Y, a 78-year-old who lives in shelter home is very reluctant to go to home care as she thinks the home care is only for the people who have been abandoned by their families.
 She also believes that in a care home environment personal services can be delivered by anyone, regardless of their gender, which is religiously and culturally inappropriate.

-"I don't want a man to wash me up, this is an embarrassing and very shameful"
+"I don't want a man to wash me up, this is an embarrassing and very shameful."

-- In depth and detailed information to be available about current care homes and care providers. - 2) More Somali speaking staff to be recruited to work in care homes and care services to address cultural and language barriers. - 3) A consultation with a person's family is standard before a final decision over their care is made - 4) To engage with community organisations that are able to reach out to individuals who may be left out and in need. - 5) Somali organisations to run care home awareness sessions regularly in order to deliver appropriate messages to the wider Community
+- In-depth and detailed information to be made available about current care homes and care providers. - More Somali speaking staff to be recruited to work in care homes and care services to address cultural and language barriers. - A consultation with a person's family must be standard before a final decision over their care is made. - Engage with community organisations that are able to reach out to individuals who may be left out and in need. - Somali organisations to run care home awareness sessions regularly in order to deliver appropriate messages to the wider Somali community.